0rbit-co/quest/quest.md

 # 0rbit Quests

-> Note: Before picking up the quest please get yourself familiar with https://cookbook_ao.arweave.dev/welcome/index.html and then  Join `Quest` channel and there pick up the quest and submit using the commang mentioned in the Url.
+> Note: Before picking up the quest please get yourself familiar with https://cookbook_ao.arweave.dev/welcome/index.html and then  Join `Quest` channel and there pick up the quest and submit using the command mentioned in the Url.

 - #1